Advances in Phonons: From Band Topology to Phonon Chirality

-A key milestone was achieved in 2008, when Haldane and Raghu extended topological band theory to photonic crystals, proposing an electromagnetic analogue of the quantum Hall effect \cite{Haldane2008Jan, raghu2008analogs}, thereby establishing the first realization of noninteracting topological states in a bosonic system.
-The notion of topological phonons was subsequently introduced by Prodan in 2009, who demonstrated that nontrivial phononic Chern numbers can give rise to topologically protected edge modes—providing a novel mechanism to understand the dynamical instability of microtubules \cite{Prodan2009Dec}.
+{Key milestones were achieved in 2004 and 2008, respectively, when Onoda, Haldane and Raghu extended topological band theory to photonic crystals, proposing an electromagnetic analogue of the quantum Hall effect~\cite{onoda2004hall,Haldane2008Jan, raghu2008analogs}, thereby establishing the foundation for subsequent studies of noninteracting topological states in bosonic systems.} The notion of topological phonons was subsequently introduced by Prodan in 2009, who demonstrated that nontrivial phononic Chern numbers can give rise to topologically protected edge modes—providing a novel mechanism to understand the dynamical instability of microtubules \cite{Prodan2009Dec}.
 Later theoretical studies revealed that a nonzero phononic Chern number can arise in systems with broken time-reversal symmetry \cite{sheng2006theory,Zhang2010Nov} or broken spatial inversion symmetry \cite{zhang2018double}.
 These foundational insights paved the way for experimental realizations of topological phononic states across a wide range of platforms, including acoustic metamaterials \cite{Ma2019Apr, Xue2022Dec}, complex mechanical lattices \cite{Susstrunk2016Aug}, and crystalline solids \cite{zhang2018double, miao2018observation, zhang2020twofold, li2021observation, liu2022ubiquitous, zhang2023weyl,li2023direct}.
+Although the development of topological phononics was initially inspired by advances in topological electronics, it should not be viewed as a straightforward or trivial extension.
+From a theoretical standpoint, phonons and electrons are governed by fundamentally different equations of motion.
+Phonons—manifesting as lattice vibrations—obey Newton’s second law, which involves a second-order time derivative, whereas electrons follow the Schrödinger equation, which is first-order in time.
+This fundamental difference makes the formulation of geometric phases for phonons less straightforward than for electrons \cite{Berry1984Mar}. {We will discuss this matter in details in Section II}. {On the other hand, topological phonons share key features with topological electrons, such as robust and defect-immune edge or surface transport channels~\cite{qin2024diverse,liu2020topological,ma2019topological,wang2022topological,Xue2022Dec,yang2024topological}.
+In semiconductors and insulators, since phonons are the main heat carriers, topological phonons may hold potential for information processing applications that require efficient thermal management and rapid heat dissipation. }